 Due to a lot of work commitments in November and December, I hadn't been able to find time to develop the roll of film at home, and really wanting to see the results I ended up dropping the film into Hillvale to develop and scan for me.

 As with any initial camera test, you just don't really know how well the shots are going to come out.
-You can test the camera, and check the light seals, but until you get that first roll back, you just have to hope it will be as good as you hoped.
+You can test the camera, and check the light seals, but until you get that first roll back, you just have to hope it will be as good as you thought it might.